 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Under Indiana law, courts can order the BMV to suspend an individual’s driving privileges.
-State law also allows the BMV to suspend a person's driving privileges for certain violations - such as failure to provide proof of insurance.
+State law also requires the BMV to suspend a person's driving privileges for certain violations - including failure to provide proof of financial responsibility (insurance).
 To reinstate a person's driving privileges, a driver may be required to submit one or more of the following forms.

-The Affidavit Of Current Insurance (SR-50) provides proof of current insurance to the BMV.
+The Affidavit of Current Insurance (SR50) provides proof of current insurance to the BMV.
 The form indicates the beginning and ending dates of the current policy.
-An SR22 also will suffice for proof of current insurance.
+An SR22 will also suffice for proof of current insurance.
 This document must be electronically submitted by an insurance provider to the BMV.

 The following forms are used by the courts to communicate official actions of the court.